mwheymans/psfmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+Excluded annotated lines at location of example.

+## Resubmission
+This is a resubmission.
+In this version I have:
 Started the Description with just "Provides..." and did not capitalize non-names (e.g. Likelihood - likelihood).

 I have added references as  (year) <doi:...>